mtheoryx/heroines-of-javascript/README.md

 The product concept and organization was put together by the awesome Jen Looper (contact info below).

+All proceeds from the sales go to the VueVixens Scholarship Fund.
+Head over here to learn more about this fantastic organization [Vue Vixens](https://t.co/MgH1rJ6xn2) helping people who identify as women learn Vue.js to make awesome websites and mobile apps!

 ## Where you can buy

 Currently the cards are sold as a 20-pack on Etsy: